-Click My profile.
+- Click My profile.

->

-> To view another team member's profile as an Administrator:
+To view another team member's profile as an Administrator or Manager

->

-> - From Team, click on a person to view their person page.
+- From Team, click on a person to view their person page.

-> - Click Edit profile (upper right corner).
+- Click Edit profile (upper right corner).

->

-> Once in a profile, you can navigate to Projects, Basic Info, and Security from the menu on the left.
+Once in a profile, you can navigate to Basic info, Assigned projects, Assigned people, Permissions, and Security from the menu on the left.
 Your permission level will determine which parts a profile you see.